 - distinctive in some way and…

 - I personally recommend as being best in breed.

 It’s simply the ‘stuff’ I enjoy using most.

 15″ MacBook Pro

 I’m not recommending any specific model or era of MBP, other than to say I’m on my third and it is the perfect form factor for me.
 I do regret buying the model with the TouchBar though; a good idea but woefully underdeveloped.
-The redeeming feature is TouchID but I strongly suspect that’s about to be replaced by FaceID.
+The redeeming feature is TouchID but I strongly suspect that’s will eventually be replaced by FaceID.

 Happy Hacking Keyboard